Mickael-Roger/aws-architect/aws.md

 Security Group are stateful.
 There is no deny rule to Security Group because there is an implicit deny at the end.
 Only Allow traffic has to be defined.

 # Services
+## Elastic Load Balancing (ELB)
+An ELB can load balance traffic to instances located across multiple Availibility Zone

+ELB can be paired with Auto-scaling
+ELB has its own DNS Record set.

+An ELB can be public facing (internet) or internal.
+SSL certification can be applied directly to en ELB

+### Classic ELB
+Simple load balancing to EC2 instances.
+No specific rules for routing traffic, ...
+Support : TCP, SSL, HTTP and HTTPS

+### Application ELB
+It's a layer 7 load balancer.
+It supports target routing based on specific rules (Host, Path, Conten based, ...)
+It also supports Access Logs, Sticky session and AWS WAF

+Like classic ELB, it's based on instances

+### Network LB
+Layer 4 load balancer.
+Designed for extreme performance because it's not based on instances (Can scale very quickly).
+Works only inside the same AZ.
+IP adresses as targets ans no SSL offloading.

+## NAT Gateway
+Provides internet access to private IP only instances

+Must be created in the public subnet and be part of the private subnet route table

+## VPC Endpoints
+Most of AWS services uses public IP adresses to be joined.

+To avoid NAT ou public IP using, you can create an endpoint inside your VPC.
+It has a link to your private network and a link inside a private AWS network from where it can join AWS services.

+2 types :
+- Gateway endpoints : S3 and DynamoDB
+- Interface endpoints : CloudWatch logs, CodeBuild, KMS, Kinesis, Service Catalog, ...

+A IAM Policy can be applied to a VPC endpoint

+## Auto-scaling
+Based on Cloudwatch metrics

+Components :
+- Launch configuration : Use EC2 template (AMI, instance type, user-data, storage, security group, ...)
+- Auto-scaling group : Min/Max instances, VPC and AZ, Scaling policy, SNS notifications, ...
+- Cloudwatch alamrs : Alarms are triggered when metrics exceed thresholds

+## Stateless architecture
+- Store state information off-instance
+   - NoSQL Database (DynamoDB, Redis, ...)
+   - Shared Filesystem

 ## Route 53
 DNS